mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 {: .python}

 Notice when you assign the imported DataFrame to a variable, Python does not produce any output on the screen.
-We can print the value of the `surveys_df` object by typing its name into the Python command prompt.
+We can print the value of the `df` object by typing its name into the Python command prompt.
 This will print the data frame just like above.

 ~~~